 Injured on the Job?
 What to do Next

-For many years, the Law Offices of Martin, Harding & Mazzotti, LLP have been making sure that those seriously injured while on the job get the compensation and care that they need.
+For many years, Martin, Harding & Mazzotti, LLP has been making sure that those seriously injured while on the job get the compensation and care that they need.
 Below are some necessary steps you can take in the event of any injury sustained while on the job.

 The first step is to obtain first aid or medical treatment as soon as possible.
-Unless it is an emergency situation, it is important that the healthcare provider be authorized by the Workers’ Compensation Board to treat injured workers.
-If you are not in serious need of immediate care, you can locate authorized Workers Compensation Board providers by dialing 1-800-781-2362 or looking on the workers’ compensation board’s website
+Unless it is an emergency, it is important that the healthcare provider be authorized by the Workers’ Compensation Board to treat injured workers.
+If you are not in serious need of immediate care, you can locate authorized Workers Compensation Board providers by dialing 1-800-781-2362 or looking on the workers’ compensation board’s website.

 In addition to seeking immediate medical attention, the second thing to do is to give notice of the injury to the employer as soon as possible.
-A C-3 form should be filed with the New York State Workers’ Compensation Board thereafter.
-Simply filing an accident report with your employer does not toll the statute of limitations.
-Filing an accident report means reporting important details, such as:
+You have only 30 days to notify your employer of the accident or you may lose your rights to workers’ compensation benefits.
+Filing an accident report means reporting key details, such as:

 - The nature of the injury, including every body part affected by the injury;